TinosNitso/VanityTXID-Plugin/README.md

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).

+v1.6.0:
+- VanityHash, now included, allows vanity checksums for any file.
+Try it out!
+The plugin's .zip's checksum now starts with 000.
+This allows vanity checksums for Token Documents, BFP uploads, etc. Drag & drop file may be in the next version.
+An 8B nonce is appended to the end of each file.
+- Button icons.
+Address generator MessageBox improved.
+No nonce for CashAddr Pattern 'P' (same as 'p').
+- In C++, 'goto Finish' moved to better place.
+- As usual please restart EC during update (re-install).

 v1.5.1: SHA256 Checksum: 1f16f32ea4921a16aa1d424b0b15a4765ef237b44540e0117d48fa3e51643beb
 - Support for SLP Ed. v3.6.6 re-instated!
 I just prefer 3.6.7 (pre-releases).
 Screenie for macOS added.
 - Max sized Scripts can now be displayed after vanity address generation.
 - All new executables now enable any number of threads without any bugs.
 Surprisingly 8 are just as fast as 64, so we weren't missing out on anything.
 Instead of including mutex, it's much better to pass pointer/s to each thread so they report back.
 I prefer to time only in Python.
 - Combined some simple lines of Python code, and reversed some simple 'for' loops using set notation.
 - Technically a new Icon.webp where the ₿ is animated & shrunk to 32p before being placed on top of the colored circles.
-- As usual please restart EC during update (re-install).

 v1.5.0:
 - Vanity CashAddr generator now included (VanityP2SH).
 It can "vanitize" any smart contract.
 It's about quadruple the speed of VanitygenCash, if using only CPU.
 Only 1 address at a time can be generated, currently. e.g. www.blockchain.com/bch/address/pqqqqqqfucku9gl2l5vtsu8dzmllqg9xn5z34kcu80